-You are required to submit two professional recommendations.
-Ideally, at least one of the recommenders should be in a position to assess your performance in your most recent role.
+You are required to list two (2) individuals who will provide professional recommendations for you.
+Ideally, at least one of the recommenders should be in a position to assess your performance at your most recent job.
 Recommendation forms can be emailed directly to recommenders from the online application.

-The application fee is $225 and can be paid online by MasterCard, Visa, or American Express.
-You will be prompted to pay the fee after submitting your completed online application.
+The application fee is $225 and can be paid online by credit card.
+You will be prompted to pay the fee after submitting your complete application.

 Check your Status

 Your application will be considered complete and ready for review once we have received your application, payment, and all supplemental materials.
 You can check the status of your application at any time on your status page.

 Principles on Holistic Admission and Spring 2020 Grades

 Recognizing the challenges to teaching and learning during the COVID-19 pandemic, the Provost and Deans of Yale University adopted the following principle: